nualamccullagh/zeldovich-bao/README.md

--spatial_stats.py: This module takes a density grid and computes the (1d) power spectrum, (1d and 2d) correlation function -pk_indra7313.txt: An example linear power spectrum (generated using CAMB for WMAP7 cosmology) -runZA.py: Script that shows how to run the above code and plot the resulting correlation function(s)
+-spatial_stats.py: This module takes a density grid and computes the (1d) power spectrum, (1d and 2d) correlation function -pk_indra7313.txt: An example linear power spectrum (generated using CAMB for WMAP7 cosmology) -runZA.py: Script that shows how to run the above code and plot the resulting correlation function(s) -dcicmod_script.sh: shell script that compiles cicdensmodule.c into a shared object library that can be called in python.
+Location of Python libraries may have to be changed for different systems